smplLemon/arc-01-my_ngram/README.md

  Calculating string length is convenient with size_t so I used it in my code

- Next, using a for loop, it prints the character and the number representing how many times it is repeated
+ Next, using a for loop, it prints the character and the number representing how many times it is repeated.

-In addition, I used the `sleep()`: function in this code.The sleep() function is a function provided by the C standard library that suspends the execution of a program for a specified number of seconds.
-It is often used to introduce a delay or pause in the program's execution.
-This will print one by one to the terminal, that is, when you compile the code, the message will be output in rows instead of all at once.

- You will definitely see this when you try using the code.

 # Installation